fadden/CiderPress2/DiskArc/Disk/DiskCopy-notes.md

 The DiskCopy disk image format was developed by Apple for internal use in duplicating and distributing 3.5" disk images.
 The version described here is for DiskCopy v4.2.

 On the Apple II, the files should use type $e0/8005.
-On the Mac, type 'dImg' creator 'dCpy'.
-On systems without file types, these were usually ".image" or sometimes just ".dsk".
+On the Mac, type 'dImg', usually with creator 'dCpy'.
+On systems without file types, these were usually ".image" or sometimes ".dsk".

 ## File Structure ##